4th of July Mattress Sales: The Best Mattress Deal of 2022

 Before committing to a particular mattress, always read the fine print.
 Checking even the most minor details in a return policy can save you from getting stuck with a cheap mattress.
 For instance, some mattress sales are final, meaning, if the bed doesn’t work out, you won’t be able to return it.

-Mattress manufacturers should give you time to try out a new mattress properly, and offer a means of returning or exchanging it if you don’t like the bed.
+Mattress manufacturers should give you time to try out a new mattress properly, and offer a means of returning it if you don’t like the bed.
 Also, read the warranty to determine what the mattress manufacturer can expect of you and what you can expect from the mattress manufacturer.
 Most beds come with a 10-year warranty, covering manufacturing defects and sagging at least 1-inch deep.
 Warranties hold the mattress manufacturer accountable in case of damages.

 Frequently Asked Questions